tenkabuto/brandon.zeroqualms.net/_posts/2016-06-12-innovation-as-process-of-caring.md

 title: Innovation as a Process of Caring
 ---

-Much is said these days about "innovation" and "innovations," but I think that "innovation" is being thought about in an incorrect and unhelpful manner.
+Much is said these days about "innovation" and "innovations," but I think that "innovation" is being thought about in a vague and unhelpful manner.

 When we have talked about innovations, we have for a long while been concerned with some particular things.
 We have said "ah, _that_ [thing] is such an innovation."
 And sometimes we have admitted that these things are the results of some process, a process that we have come to call "innovation" or "innovating" --- as it results, presumably, in the creation of innovations.